LambertiV98/Chatbot-LLaMAntino/README.md

 # Chatbot-LLaMAntino
-this project is a chatbot based on LLaMAntino model version of [Ollama](https://ollama.com/ifioravanti/llamantino-2)
+This project is a chatbot based on LLaMAntino model version hosted using [Ollama](https://ollama.com/ifioravanti/llamantino-2)
 ## Requirements
 * Python 3.10.11 or later
 * Ollama 0.1.33 or later